nexckycort/contacs-nodejs/README.md

 [npm](https://www.npmjs.com/)

-### Instalación 🔧
+### Instalationn 🔧

 _1. Go to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and create an account to have a noSQL database in the cloud for free_

 _2. Create a file ``.env`` as it is shown in ``.env.example``_

-_3. Rebuild Node modules, We do it by executing the following command while at the root of the project_
+_3. Rebuild Node modules, you can do it by executing the following command being at the project root_

 ```install
 npm install